ChungZH/notepanda/.github/ISSUE_TEMPLATE/bug-report.md

 4. See error

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+> A clear and concise description of what you expected to happen.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+> If applicable, add screenshots to help explain your problem.

+**Affected Notepanda installation source**

+- [ ] ArchLinux AUR
+- [ ] Compile manually
+- [ ] Github Release

 **Desktop (please complete the following information):**
- - OS: [e.g. iOS]
- - Browser [e.g. chrome, safari]
- - Version [e.g. 22]

-**Smartphone (please complete the following information):**
- - Device: [e.g. iPhone6]
- - OS: [e.g. iOS8.1]
- - Browser [e.g. stock browser, safari]
+ - OS [e.g. Windows, Linux, MacOS]:
- - Version [e.g. 22]
+ - Version in the AboutWindow [e.g. 0.1.3-alpha1]:

 **Additional context**
-Add any other context about the problem here.
+> Add any other context about the problem here.